DWSM

-DWSM (102.7 FM), broadcasting as 102.7 Star FM, is a radio station owned and operated by Bombo Radyo Philippines through its licensee People's Broadcasting Service, Inc. Its studio, and offices are located at Unit D, 18th floor, Strata 2000, F. Ortigas Jr. Ave., Ortigas Center, Pasig.
-Its news center, which hosts Bombo Radyo's flagship national newscast Bombo Network News in (Tagalog Language), is located at Florete Bldg., 2406 Nobel cor.
+DWSM (102.7 FM), broadcasting as 102.7 Star FM, is a radio station owned and operated by Bombo Radyo Philippines through its licensee People's Broadcasting Service, Inc. Its studio, offices and transmitter are located at Unit D, 18th floor, Strata 2000, F. Ortigas Jr. Ave., Ortigas Center, Pasig.
+Its news center, which hosts Bombo Radyo's flagship national newscast Bombo Network News, is located at Florete Bldg., 2406 Nobel cor.
 Edison Sts., Makati.
-Its transmitter is located at Broadcast Complex, Visayas Avenue, Brgy.
-Vasra, Diliman, Quezon City (near PTV-4 Manila's transmitter).
-The station operates daily from 4:00 AM until 12:00 midnight.

 As of Q4 2022, 102.7 Star FM is the 8th most-listened to FM radio station (and #6 among masa stations) in Metro Manila, based on a survey commissioned by Kantar Media Philippines and Kapisanan ng mga Brodkaster ng Pilipinas.

 History

 1978–1987: WXB

 The station began in 1978 as DWXB, branded as Magic Disco 102 with a disco format, owned by the National Council of Churches in the Philippines and based at Philippine Christian University along Taft Avenue, Manila.
 In 1982, Universal Broadcasting Network acquired it, rebranding as Cute 102 with a Top 40 format and relocating to Donada St. (near the Rizal Memorial Coliseum), Pasay.

 A year later, it became WXB 102, gradually shifting to New Wave and fully adopting the genre by 1985.
 Despite its low 1-kilowatt signal, it gained a cult following and helped launch local rock acts like The Dawn, Identity Crisis, and Violent Playground, briefly competing with Power 105 BM FM. (now known as 105.1 Brigada News FM Manila) WXB 102 ceased operations on June 9, 1987, after its studio was sequestered during the Corazon Aquino administration’s crackdown on Marcos-linked assets.
 Its spiritual successor, NU 107, launched on October 31, 1987, under Progressive Broadcasting Corporation.